-Research in my lab focuses on several important areas at the interface between molecular cell biology and medicine:
+Research in the Lodish laboratory focuses on several important areas at the interface between molecular cell biology and medicine:

-Long non-coding RNAs (lincRNAs) that regulate the differentiation and function of erythroid and myeloid cells and of white and brown adipose cells.
-We are identifying their mRNA and protein targets, and defining their roles in several diseases.
+We identified many lineage- specific lnc RNAs that are essential for the differentiation and function of erythroid and myeloid cells, as well as others essential for formation of white and/or brown adipose cells.
+We are identifying their mRNA and protein targets, and studying their roles and mechanisms during cell development and disease.

 What ties all of these projects together is their focus on the basic cell and molecular biology of genes and proteins important for human physiology and disease.

-The earliest committed progenitor, termed the burst- forming unit erythroid (BFU-E), can divide and generate additional BFU-Es (that is, undergo self- renewal) as well as generate later Epo- dependent CFU-E progenitors.
+An earlier committed erythroid progenitor, termed the burst- forming unit erythroid (BFU-E), can divide and generate additional BFU-Es (that is, undergo self- renewal) or divide and generate later Epo- dependent CFU-E progenitors.
 Several cytokines and hormones are known to support BFU-E proliferation and formation of CFU-Es, including stem cell factor (SCF, the ligand for the c-kit protein tyrosine receptor) as well as IL-3, IL-6, and IGF-1.
-However, regulation of BFU-E proliferation and differentiation during basal and stress conditions is not well understood.
-We decided to focus on this important area based on the clinical observation that many patients with bone marrow failure disorders such as Diamond-Blackfan anemia are helped by glucocorticoids (GCs) rather than Epo treatment.
-These patients already have very high Epo levels in the blood, but do not have sufficient Epo-responsive CFU-E cells in the bone marrow.
+However, regulation of BFU-E proliferation, self-renewal, and differentiation during basal and stress conditions is not well understood.

 Lingbo Zhang, together with his technical assistant Lina Prak, identified the RNA- binding protein Zfp36l2 as essential for corticosteroid- induced self-renewal of early burst forming unit-erythroid (BFU-E) progenitors.
 Lingbo and Violeta showed that Zfp36l2 is a transcriptional target of the glucocorticoid receptor (GR) in BFU-Es: their Chip-seq experiments showed that the activated glucocorticoid receptor binds to several genomic regions near the transcription start site of Zfp36l2, and luciferase reporter assays demonstrated that these regions are indeed glucocorticoid inducible.
 These data suggest this gene as a direct transcriptional target of GR.
 Zfp36l2 is normally downregulated during erythroid differentiation from the BFU-E stage but its expression was maintained by all tested GR agonists that stimulate BFU-E self-renewal.
 Knockdown of Zfp36l2 in cultured BFU-E cells completely disrupted glucocorticoid mediated BFU-E self-renewal, but had no effects on cell division rates or cell survival.
 Lingbo further found that knockdown of Zfp36l2 in transplanted erythroid progenitors prevented expansion of erythroid lineage progenitors normally seen following induction of anaemia by phenylhydrazine treatment.
 Mechanistically, Zfp36l2 preferentially binds to messenger RNAs that are induced or maintained at high expression levels during terminal erythroid differentiation and negatively regulates their expression levels, including the mRNA for a key transcription factor required for erythroid differentiation.
 Zfp36l2 therefore functions as part of a molecular switch promoting BFU-E self-renewal and a subsequent increase in the total numbers of CFU-E progenitors and erythroid cells that are generated.